Nursing

 The Nursing Program Application Instructions and the Nursing Application and Attachments are companion documents.

 Instructions.
-Applicants need to refer to the Instructions as each section of the Application and Attachments are being filled out.
+Applicants need to refer to the Instructions as each section of the Application and Attachments is being filled out.
 It is recommended that applicants print out a copy of the instructions or pick up a copy from the Nursing Office.

 Application.
 The Application and Attachments MUST BE downloaded BEFORE typing in information; otherwise, the information will not be saved.
 An applicant should type in as much information as they can, then print out the Application and Attachments to complete the rest by hand.

-Nursing Program Application Instructions for Fall 2024
+2026 Nursing Application Instructions

-AAS Nursing Admissions Application for Phase 1 Form – required
+2026 AAS Nursing Admissions Application for Phase 1 Form – required

-Pre-Requisite Course Completion Form – required
+2026 Pre-Requisite Course Completion Form – required

-Declaration of Residency Form – optional
+2026 Declaration of Residency Form – optional

-Healthcare Work Experience Verification Form – optional
+2026 Healthcare Work Experience Verification Form – optional

 TEAS exams are mandatory for applicants.
 TEAS exams are only being offered through a remote proctoring online process by ATI.
 Clatsop CC will not be proctoring any of these exams.

-Important note: We will not accept TEAS exam scores that are dated before August 15th, 2023.
+Important note: We will not accept TEAS exam scores that are dated before August 18th, 2025.

 Below is a link to the TEAS registration website.
 You will need to create an account and register to take the TEAS.
 Dates and times available will be shown when you register–just choose one of the open time slots.
-The cost is $120 paid directly to the ATI company.
+The average cost is $120 paid directly to the ATI company.
 When you register, select Clatsop Community College as your institution to send your scores.

 TEAS test scores may be downloaded immediately after you finish your exam.
 Clatsop will not pull your scores from ATI; you must submit a copy of your scores and include it in your application packet.
 If you are taking the TEAS exam through another institution’s process, you do not have to retake the TEAS for your Clatsop application.
 You may submit a copy of those scores with your application.